grafana/grafana/contribute/backend/recommended-practices.md

-# Recommended practices
+# Currently recommended practices

 Grafana Labs occasionally identifies patterns that may be useful or harmful so that we can introduce or remove from the codebase.
-When the complexity or importance of introducing or removing such a pattern is sufficiently high, we document it on this page to provide an addressable _currently recommended practice_.
+When the complexity or importance of introducing or removing such idiomatic patterns is sufficiently high, we document it on this page to provide a reference.
+Because the relevance of these practices may vary over time, we call them _currently recommended practices_.
-These local practices collect these important patterns in one place, so you can reference them and create a shared understanding of how to write idiomatic code for the Grafana backend.

 ## Large-scale refactoring

 Large-scale refactoring based on a new recommended practice is a delicate matter.
-It's usually better to introduce the new way incrementally over multiple releases and over time to balance the want to introduce new useful patterns and the need to keep Grafana stable.
+It's usually better to introduce the new way incrementally over multiple releases and over time to balance the desire to introduce new useful patterns with the need to keep Grafana stable.
 It's also easier to review and revert smaller chunks of changes, reducing the risk of complications.